 You can opt out of receiving any further marketing or promotional SMS messages from Bounce Exchange at any time by replying “STOP” to any SMS message you receive from Bounce Exchange.
 For help, reply “HELP” to any SMS message you receive from Bounce Exchange.
 In addition to any fee of which you are notified, your mobile provider’s standard message and data rates may apply to the SMS message correspondence with Bounce Exchange according to your individual rate plan provided by your wireless carrier.
 Please consult your mobile service carrier’s pricing plan to determine the charges for browsing data and sending and receiving SMS messages.
 Under no circumstances will Bounce Exchange or Bounce Exchange’s affiliates be responsible for any SMS messaging or wireless charges incurred by you or by a person that has access to your wireless device or telephone number.
 If your carrier does not permit SMS messages, you may not receive the SMS messages.

 The Data Onboarding Platform is designed to enable our Clients to activate their data in and across any marketing channel.
 As required by industry standards, we take steps to segregate any PII used for onboarding purposes from the pseudonymous information processed by our ad serving and interest based advertising platforms.
 As directed by our Clients, we process information such as hashed email addresses, cookie IDs, mobile advertising o/s IDs and other pseudonymous identifiers.
 We use this information to help us understand whether two devices are likely to be used by the same User or household.
 For example, where a User opens an email and we are able to place a cookie on that User’s browser, we may be to determine that this was the same User that had recently visited and logged into our Client’s website.
 Once we’ve established that linkage, we may use the information across Clients to enable Clients to onboard demographic data and other data onto profiles linked to those pseudonymous identifiers.
+This technology enables us to identify browsers and devices over time and across different websites via the Identify Platform.
 We also may enable Clients to leverage those pseudonymous identifiers to purchase advertising on digital media platforms.
 We are careful to segregate this data to ensure that neither Bounce Exchange nor our Clients are permitted to use information collected across non-affiliated Client sites and apps to personally identify and/or re-identify individual Users.

 The Interest Based Ad Platform